-Some of you may be surprised to know that the UV4L Streaming Server not only provides its own built-in web applications and services discussed extensively in other tutorials, but also allows the user to deploy her own custom web apps.
+Some of you may be surprised to know that the UV4L Streaming Server not only provides its own built-in set of web applications and services discussed extensively in other tutorials, but also embeds another general-purpose web server allowing the user to run and deploy her own custom web apps.
 It’s “two servers in one” (listening to two different ports).

 - contact the WebRTC web service on the server itself to ask for a live 30fps video stream from a camera;

 - embed the video stream into an HTML5 page in the browser;

 Any browser on any device (PC, Android, etc..) should be supported and no third-party plug-in needs to be installed, as this example is entirely based on web standards.

 For the sake of simplicity, we will deploy this web app on a Raspberry Pi with a camera module connected to it, although the procedure would be the same with any other supported architectures or video devices.
 It is left as an exercise for the reader to remove the video processing step, if not needed.

 First of all, install all the packages required according to these instructions, typically: uv4l, uv4l-server, either uv4l-webrtc or the one specific for your architecture (e.g. uv4l-webrtc-armv6) , uv4l-raspicam, uv4l-raspicam-extras and uv4l-demos.

 Log into the Raspberry Pi, edit the default configuration file /etc/uv4l/uv4l-raspicam.conf, uncomment the following options and leave them as follows:

 server-option = --enable-www-server=yes server-option = --www-root-path=/usr/share/uv4l/demos/facedetection/ server-option = --www-index-file=index.html server-option = --www-port=80 server-option = --www-webrtc-signaling-path=/webrtc

 To know what those options mean please refer to the server manual.
 Restart UV4L with the following command: